model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 }
 ```

-You can see in the GIF above that the source is now annotated with two options on top of the generated unit test, `Run Test (Kani)` and `Debug Test (Kani)`, which allow you to run and debug the test just like any other Rust unit test.
+You can see in the GIF above that the source code is now annotated with two options on top of the generated unit test, `Run Test (Kani)` and `Debug Test (Kani)`, which allow you to run and debug the test just like any other Rust unit test.

 #### Run Kani-generated test